nurahmed123/get-reading-time/README.md

+Here’s the updated README with the added **Markdown Table Converter** and **langTrans (Language Translation)** features:

 # Text Analysis Tool

-A simple text analysis tool that provides insights into text such as reading time, word count, sentiment, readability score, link count, and SEO-friendly keywords.
+A simple text analysis tool that provides insights into text such as reading time, word count, sentiment, readability score, link count, SEO-friendly keywords, Markdown table conversion, and language translation.

 ## Features